-Audit and Finance Committee
+Audit and finance committee

 The Audit and Finance Committee is composed as required by Article 526bis §2 of the Companies Code: all of its four members are non-executive Directors and one member, Ms Pamela Knapp, is independent.
 Ms Knapp's competence in accounting and auditing is demonstrated by her former position as Chief Financial Officer of the Power Transmission and Distribution Division of Siemens (from 2004 to 2009) and her position as Chief Financial Officer of GfK SA (from 2009 to 2014).
+The Committee members as a whole have competence relevant to the sector in which the Company is operating.
 The Committee is chaired by Mr Hubert Jacobs van Merlen.